-There were some epic IRONMAN results for athletes with PH in their bottles during July of 2017.
+There were some epic IRONMAN results for athletes with Precision Fuel & Hydration electrolytes in their bottles during July of 2017.
 It turned out to be quite the day.
 Sarah Lewis came 4th at Ironman 70.3 Jönköping (Sweden) and Team Freespeed's Ruth Astle wasn't far behind in 6th (1st in the 25-29 AG).

 Meanwhile, over in Germany, Dimity-Lee Duke and Freespeeder Ali Rowatt clocked in at 7th and 8th Overall at Ironman Frankfurt.
 Again, Ali took age-group gold.